Construction of pre-and post-Lie algebras for stochastic PDEs: Introduction

-In fact, this can be even more intricate when one consider noises, which needs other decorations $\Xi$ for the edges and $\star$ (represented by an absence of decoration in \cite{Bruned2023-1}) for the vertices.
+In fact, this can be even more intricate when noise is considered, which needs other decorations $\Xi$ for the edges and $\star$ (represented by an absence of decoration in~\cite{Bruned2023-1}) for the vertices.
 For example,

-In this formalism, edges may be decorated by pairs of elements in $\mathcal{T}\times \N^{d+1}$, where $\mathcal{T}$ is a set, whose decorations are "inert" and do not interact.
-This structure is a multiple pre-Lie algebra, also called matching pre-Lie algebra, see \cite{Foissy47,Zhang2020}.
-These are objects with a family $\triangleleft=(\triangleleft_a)_{a\in D_E}$ of products indexed by the set of decorations $D_E$, with the following compatibility: for any $a,a'\in D_E$,
+In this formalism, edges may be decorated by pairs of elements in $\mathcal{T}\times \N^{d+1}$, where $\mathcal{T}$ is a~set, whose decorations are ``inert'' and do not interact.
+This structure is a~multiple pre-Lie algebra, also called matching pre-Lie algebra, see~\cite{Foissy47,Zhang2020}.
+These are objects with a~family $\triangleleft=(\triangleleft_a )_{a\in D_E}$ of products indexed by the set of decorations $D_E$, with the following compatibility: for any $a,a'\in D_E$,

-When $D_E$ is a singleton, we recover (classical) pre-Lie algebras.
-Free multiple pre-Lie algebras have been described in \cite{Bruned2023-1,Foissy47} in terms of rooted trees whose edges are decorated by elements of $D_E$ and vertices by elements of a set $D_V$, corresponding to generators.
-Here is an example of computation in a free multiple pre-Lie algebra: if $b_1,b_2,b_3,b_4,b_5\in D_V$ and $a,a_1,a_2,a_3\in D_E$,
+When $D_E$ is a~singleton, we recover (classical) pre-Lie algebras.
+Free multiple pre-Lie algebras have been described in~\cite{Bruned2023-1,Foissy47} in terms of rooted trees whose edges are decorated by elements of $D_E$ and vertices by elements of a~set $D_V$, corresponding to generators.
+Here is an example of computation in a~free multiple pre-Lie algebra: if $b_1,b_2,b_3,b_4,b_5\in D_V$ and $a,a_1,a_2,a_3\in D_E$,

-In fact, the multiple pre-lie algebra structure $\triangleleft^{\mathrm{s}}$ used for sPDEs without noise, is shown in \cite[Theorem 2.7]{Bruned2023-1} to be isomorphic to the free one $\triangleleft$, by a triangularity argument.
+In fact, the multiple pre-lie algebra structure $\triangleleft^{\mathrm{s}}$ used for sPDEs without noise, is shown in~\cite[Theorem 2.7]{Bruned2023-1} to be isomorphic to the free one $\triangleleft$, by a~triangularity argument.

-Another way to consider multiple pre-Lie algebras is to see them as $D_E$-graded homogeneous pre-Lie algebras: in a clearer way, if $A$ is a multiple pre-Lie algebra, then $\K D_E\otimes V$ is a pre-Lie algebra, with the product defined by
+Another way to consider multiple pre-Lie algebras is to see them as $D_E$-graded homogeneous pre-Lie algebras: in a~clearer way, if $A$ is a~multiple pre-Lie algebra, then $\K D_E\otimes V$ is a~pre-Lie algebra, with the product defined by

-When the set $D_E$ have more structures, variations are possible, such as family pre-Lie algebras \cite{Manchon2020} or more general objects \cite{Foissy48}.
-Here is an example of computation in a free family pre-Lie algebra.
-Here, the set $D_E$ of decorations of the edges is a commutative semi-group, whose product is denoted by $*$.
+When the set $D_E$ have more structures, variations are possible, such as family pre-Lie algebras~\cite{Manchon2020} or more general objects~\cite{Foissy48}.
+Here is an example of computation in a~free family pre-Lie algebra.
+Here, the set $D_E$ of decorations of the edges is a~commutative semi-group, whose product is denoted by $*$.

-In all these examples, the decorations of the edges can be modified, but the decorations of the vertices are left untouched, a major difference with the operations used for sPDEs. \\
+In all these examples, the decorations of the edges can be modified, but the decorations of the vertices are left untouched, a~major difference with the operations used for sPDEs.